 Document Verification allows users to validate Vinesigned documents.
 When a document is deemed valid, it means that the document and its signatures are time stamped, hashed and verified as unaltered.
 Document Verification can be used to confirm the authenticity of Vinesigned documents to a third party, like a judge, commissioner or auditor.
 Documents can be verified at each signature stage, even if all signatures have not been collected.

 Note: Document Verification only works for documents signed going forward.
-Document Verification will not work for jobs created before Document Verification existed.
+Document Verification will not work for documents created before Document Verification existed.

 Document Verification uses a private blockchain to verify the authenticity of Vinesign documents.
 The private blockchain is essentially an electronic ledger that records all changes and signatures on each document.
 When a document is sent, a new blockchain and genesis block are created for the unsigned document.
 Each signer’s completion of the document generates a new block containing data related to the document.